This page contains the answers to a few questions that we receive often. As more questions are asked, this page may be updated.

 You most likely do not need to set a password.
 If you have an active MIT Kerberos or login from another University, you can most likely log in using your institution's credentials.
 On the Supercloud Web Portal Login page, select the middle option "MIT Touchstone/InCommon Federation".
 You may have to select your institution from the dropdown list, which should take you to your institution's login page.
 After you log in, you should see the Portal main page.
 If you have trouble logging in this way, please contact us and we can help.

 If you cannot log in using "MIT Touchstone/InCommon Federation", we may set you up with a password.
 If you have not yet reset your password, or remember your previous password, then follow the instructions on the Web Portal page.
 If you have previously set your password and cannot remember it, contact us and we will help you reset your password.

-While there is no enforced limit on memory use, it is important to keep in mind what your fair share of memory is for each process and request additional resources if needed.
-For example, if there are 16 cores and 64GB of RAM on the machine you are using, each processor's fair share would be about 4GB.
+It is also important to keep in mind what your fair share of memory is for each process and request additional resources if needed.
+For example, if there are 40 cores and 384GB of RAM on the machine you are using, each processor's fair share would be about 9GB.
+Check the Systems and Software page to see how many cores and how much memory each node type has.
 If you think your processes will go over this, request additional slots as needed.
 This ensures you have sufficient memory without killing your job or someone else's.

 What do I do if my job won't be deleted?